 Though she considered other schools, Hillary’s choice to attend Manchester “came down to finances.”
 To trim costs further, she’s taking a heavy academic load to complete a dual degree in accounting and management in four years – the 150-hour accounting program typically takes longer.
 This time next year she hopes to be a public accountant in Fort Wayne and, eventually, manage a firm.

 For now, she’s savoring her senior year.
 “I’ve had so many opportunities here that I would not have had somewhere else.”
 Hillary is treasurer of the Accounting and Business Club and president of Students Today Alumni Tomorrow.
-Her campus job in the Office of University Advancement connects her to alumni who offer career advice and share great memories.
+Her campus job in the Advancement Office connects her to alumni who offer career advice and share great memories.
 Alumni, faculty, staff, fellow students – “the people make the difference at Manchester,” says Hillary.
 “I feel so at home here.”

 Next May, Hillary will be the first in her family to graduate from college.
 Her mom, a homemaker, didn’t finish college and regrets it.
 Her dad works long hours – sometimes seven days a week – for a construction company.
 Both parents want for their daughter what they didn’t have, says Hillary.
 They could not be prouder.